 - 2. In the Tools toolbar, select the 🔭 Select tool. - 3.
-In the Tool Properties view, click and hold on the the Apply to All Visible Layers button to open its pop-up menu, then select $\mathcal{N} \downarrow$ Apply to Synced Drawing Layers.
+In the Tool Properties view, click and hold on the http:// Apply to All Visible Layers button to open its pop-up menu, then select Apply to Synced Drawing Layers.

-- If this button is already set to A↓ Apply to Synced Drawing Layers mode, simply click on it to toggle it on. - If $\bigcirc$ Light Table is enabled, the currently selected layer and all of its synced layers will appear fully opaque.
+- If this button is already set to G↓ Apply to Synced Drawing Layers mode, simply click on it to toggle it on. - If $\bigcirc$ Light Table is enabled, the currently selected layer and all of its synced layers will appear fully opaque.
 This indicates that the currently selected tool can work on all of these layers simultaneously.